Kingdom Perspective Encyclopedia

 Main Conclusion

-Believe in Yourself is not rightly understood until it is placed within the biblical order of God, creation, fall, redemption, judgment, and consummation.
-The Kingdom Perspective refuses to let the self, the culture, or the wound become the final court of appeal.
+Believe in Yourself is not rightly understood until it is placed before the God who creates, commands, redeems, judges, and restores.
+The Kingdom Perspective refuses to let modern feeling, cultural slogans, or private injury become the final court of appeal.

 Exegetical Foundation